ahmadfarhan1981/linkstash/linkstash-website/docs/user-guide/sqlite.md

 # SQLite Support (Experimental)

-Starting from **v1.1**, Linkstash includes **experimental** support for SQLite.
+Starting from **v1.1**, the Linkstash backend includes **experimental** support for SQLite.
 This feature is still under development, and some functionality may be incomplete or unstable.
 Please report any issues you encounter.

 I am still debating whether to fully support SQLite.
 For now, I've done some basic work to make it functional but haven't extensively tested it.
 Issues related to SQLite will also be evaluated based on the effort required to maintain full compatibility with MySQL.